Garrett Cooper Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 11th in the league with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 15th in the league.

-- The Phillies' 5.68 team ERA ranks 27th across all MLB pitching staffs.
+- The Phillies have the 25th-ranked team ERA among all MLB pitching staffs (5.40).

-- The Phillies rank 17th in baseball in home runs given up (11 total, 1.2 per game).
+- The Phillies rank 16th in baseball in home runs allowed (12 total, 1.2 per game).

-- The Phillies will look to Strahm (0-0) in his second start of the season.
+- Nola (0-1) takes the mound for the Phillies to make his third start of the season.

-- In his most recent time out on Tuesday, the left-hander tossed four scoreless innings against the New York Yankees while surrendering one hit.
+- The righty last appeared on Wednesday against the New York Yankees, when he tossed six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.